Scopeweb/slate/source/index.html.md

 }
 ```

-This endpoint adds a qustion to step.
+This endpoint allows admins to add a question to step, used in categories.

 ### HTTP Request